 Said Daniel R. Formeller, Managing Partner of Tressler, “We view this as a transformative event in the firm’s history.
 It gives our firm one of the largest and most experienced local government practices in Illinois.
 It also adds depth and experience to our commercial litigation and corporate practice group.”

 Tressler’s Park Ridge office will be located at 22 South Washington Avenue, Park Ridge, IL 60068.

-“Guide to Illinois Sunshine Laws,” Written By Partners Kathleen Elliott, John M. O’Driscoll and Steven B. Adams, Published by the Illinois Association of Park Districts
+“Guide to Illinois Sunshine Laws,” Written By Partners John M. O’Driscoll and Steven B. Adams, Published by the Illinois Association of Park Districts

-The Illinois Association of Park Districts has published the “Guide to Illinois Sunshine Laws,” written by three partners from Tressler’s Local Government Law Practice - Kathleen Elliott, John M. O’Driscoll and Steven B. Adams.
+The Illinois Association of Park Districts has published the “Guide to Illinois Sunshine Laws,” written by two partners from Tressler’s Local Government Law Practice - John M. O’Driscoll and Steven B. Adams.